Main Content

 This can help businesses and organizations create long lasting and trusting relationships with users which in turn results in higher conversions, better retention rates, and an overall positive effect on customer loyalty.

-Simply put, optimizing user experience influences page experience and vice-versa, as page experience is a subset of user experience.
+Simply put, optimizing user experience influences page experience and vice-versa.
 And great page experience is so important that Google has considered it to be a ranking factor for desktop beginning February 2022.

 Page experience table